caneel logo white

 3. Feeling Your Feelings: This commitment encourages leaders to embrace emotional intelligence and experience their emotions fully, as emotions provide valuable information about one’s inner state.

-5. Speaking Candidly: This commitment encourages honest and open communication, sharing thoughts and feelings authentically, while also listening deeply to others to build more authentic and strong personal relationships and a culture of trust.
+4. Speaking with Candor: This commitment encourages honest and open communication, sharing thoughts and feelings authentically, while also listening deeply to others to build more authentic and strong personal relationships and a culture of trust.

 10. Recognizing your Stories: This commitment recognizes your perception influences your reactions.
 Acknowledging the opposite of your stories might be as equally true as the one you believe can prevent a lot of unnecessary conflict and difficult situations by creating a culture that seeks understanding.

-11. Be Your Approval: This commitment emphasizes personal satisfaction.
+11. Be Your Approval: This commitment emphasizes owning your satisfaction.
 You stop seeking external approval and security and instead commit to creating it for yourself.

 12. Abundance Mindset: You make a conscious decision to reject a scarcity mindset and instead look for the abundance in your life.
-You commit to gratitude for what you have instead of focusing on a perceived lack.
+You commit to gratitude for what you have and it being “enough” instead of focusing on a perceived lack.

 13. Communities of Allies: This commitment is one where you view others as allies.
 Unconscious leaders view others as obstacles or barriers.
 You stop playing the blame game and instead look for the helpers.